Root polytopes, tropical types, and toric edge ideals: Introduction

 \end{thm}

-With this geometric perpsective on the regularity of toric edge rings of bipartite graphs, a number of further results can be deduced.
-For instance we observe a useful subgraph monotonicity property for regularity.
+This geometric perspective on the regularity of toric edge rings of bipartite graphs leads to a number of further results.
+For instance, in Theorem \ref{thm: subgraph} we observe a monotonicity property for regularity, in the sense that if $B^\prime \subset B$ is a connected subgraph then